elixir-europe/elixir-smp-lesson/docs/chapters/stage1_inception.md

 # Stage 1: Inception

+**Authors:**

+- Eva Martín del Pico [:custom-orcid:](https://orcid.org/0000-0001-8324-2897)

+!!! info

->:bulb: Reminder: This stage starts with the idea of the research project that includes software.
-In this stage theproposal for the project is written, planning and first steps for the software development are made.
+    This stage starts with the idea of the research project that includes software.
+In this stage the proposal for the project is written, planning and first steps for the software development are made.

 ## Learning Outcomes